 The open days offer a fantastic opportunity to meet some of the team.
 You can ask questions, get to know their style and understand the level of support that they will offer in the lead up to your wedding day.

 There are few things that you will need to ask at your wedding open day, however with all the excitement, they might slip your mind.
-Download our questions sheet, so you have a guideline to use every time you visit a new show or venue.
+Here is a guideline to use every time you visit a new show or venue.

 It’s important to understand how many guests you can have for both your wedding day and evening reception.
 This can vary depending on layout, number of tables and shape of your tables.